 StarDry failure

-This step-by-step repair guide walks you through fixing stardry failure on your Thermador DWHD650WFM.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through how to fix StarDry failure on your Thermador DWHD650WFM.
+With the right tools and replacement parts, most homeowners can handle this repair in just 1–2 hours, potentially saving on a costly service call.

-Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
-Browse all dishwasher repair guides for related models and issues.
+This guide is part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
+Explore our other dishwasher repair guides for related models and issues.

 Common Symptoms & Causes

-The following symptoms indicate a StarDry failure on your Thermador DWHD650WFM dishwasher.
+Here are some symptoms that indicate a StarDry failure in your Thermador DWHD650WFM dishwasher:

-These issues are most commonly caused by a failed zeolite drying module, a faulty vent fan motor, or a defective control board that no longer triggers the StarDry sequence correctly.
+These issues are typically caused by a failed zeolite drying module, a faulty vent fan motor, or a defective control board that doesn’t properly trigger the StarDry sequence.

 Safety First